looeee/discoverthreejs-site/markdown/book/first-steps/responsive-design.md

 ### Create an `onResize` Hook

 This means we need to generate a new frame every time the resize event fires.
 To do this, we need to call `World.render` right after `setSize`, inside the event listener in the `Resizer` class.
 However, we'd rather not pass the entire World class into Resizer.
 Instead, we'll create a `Resizer.onResize` hook.
 This enables us to perform some custom behavior whenever a resize happens.

 {{< code from="9" to="23" file="worlds/first-steps/responsive-design/src/World/systems/Resizer.final.js" lang="js" linenos="true" hl_lines="18 22" caption="_**Resizer.js**_: an empty onResize method for custom resizing behavior" header="" footer="" >}}{{< /code >}}

-`.onResize` is an {{< link path="book/appendix/javascript-reference/#empty-functions" title="empty method" >}} that we can customize from outside the `Resizer` class.
+`.onResize` is an [empty method]({{< relref "book/appendix/javascript-reference#empty-functions" >}} "empty method") that we can customize from outside the `Resizer` class.

 ### Customize `Resizer.onResize` in World